 His previous bestseller, The Inheritance: The World Obama Confronts and the Challenges to American Power, is an in-depth examination of American foreign policy successes and failures.
 TIME called it a "behind-the-scenes account...laced with scoops and secret conversations about a world spinning out of America's control."

-A 30-year veteran of The New York Times, Sanger has been a part of two Pulitzer Prize-winning teams at the Times.
+A 30-year veteran of The New York Times, Sanger has been a part of two Pulitzer Prize-winning teams.
 His coverage of the Iraq and Korea crises took home the Weintal Prize, one of the highest honors for diplomatic reporting.
 He also won the White House Correspondents’ Association Aldo Beckman prize for his presidential coverage.
 His years as a foreign correspondent have given him a unique view into the rise of Asia, nuclear proliferation, global competition, and a volatile Middle East.

 Early in his career, Sanger covered technology and economics, before turning to foreign policy.
 Over the years, he has focused on North Korea's nuclear weapons program, the rise and fall of Japan, and China’s increasing power and influence.
 Later, he covered domestic and foreign policy issues as the Times’ White House correspondent from 1999 to 2006 and the NSA and cybersecurity as the current National Security Correspondent.

-Sanger’s articulate style has made him a regular on a variety of radio and television programs, including PBS’ Washington Week and Charlie Rose.
-He is a featured journalist in Alex Gibney's 2016 docu-thriller, Zero Days, based largely on his investigation of the secret American and Israeli cyber program to attack Iran’s nuclear facilities.
+His articulate style has made him a regular on a variety of radio and television programs, including PBS’ Washington Week and Morning Joe.
+Sanger is a featured journalist in Alex Gibney's 2016 docu-thriller, Zero Days, based largely on his investigation of the secret American and Israeli cyber program to attack Iran’s nuclear facilities.

 Sanger teaches national security policy as a visiting scholar and adjunct professor at Harvard University's Kennedy School of Government.